zt-yang/gpt4-image-api/README.md

 - Open another Chrome window and go to https://0.0.0.0:8000/start
 - In the first Chrome window, you'll see ChatGPT being automaticly logged in.
 Manually click "Ok, let's go"
 - In the first terminal window, press ENTER
-- Ran example queries in another terminal window `python query.py`
+- Run example queries in another terminal window `python query.py`
+- Or try multiple queries in Jupyter notebook `query.ipynb`

 # Endpoints